Cortex-psylead/Cortex-OS-protocol/GOVERNANCE.md

 # 🏛️ Protocol Governance
-**Cortex Protocol — Governance Framework v1.1**
+**Cortex Protocol — Governance Framework v1.2**

 This document defines how the Cortex Protocol is governed as an open standard.
-It establishes the roles, validation processes, and anti-capture mechanisms that ensure no single entity controls the clinical safety parameters of the protocol.
+It establishes roles, validation processes, anti-capture mechanisms, and — critically — the limits of what governance can guarantee.

-For the foundational constitutional principles, see [GOVERNANCE-BASE.md](GOVERNANCE-BASE.md).
-For the technical enforcement of governance at runtime, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For foundational constitutional principles, see [GOVERNANCE-BASE.md](GOVERNANCE-BASE.md).
+For technical enforcement at runtime, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ---

 ## Governance Philosophy

 The Cortex Protocol is a decentralized open standard, not a corporate product.
-Its governance model is designed around a single principle: **clinical safety parameters are maintained by the institutions best qualified to define them — clinical and research institutions — not by the organizations that have commercial incentives to compromise them.**
+Its governance rests on a single principle: **clinical safety parameters are maintained by the institutions best qualified to define them, not by those with commercial incentives to compromise them.**

-This is enforced architecturally (through signed Clinical Capability Modules) and institutionally (through the three-body governance structure below).
+But governance is not a complete solution.
+This document is explicit about what governance can and cannot guarantee — because a governance framework that overstates its own power is itself a form of capture.

 ---